Property Identification Codes (PIC)

 What is a Property Identification Code?

-A Property Identification Code (PIC) is the eight character alphanumeric code allocated by the department (or the equivalent authority in other states and territories) to a property used for agricultural purposes.
+A Property Identification Code (PIC) is the eight character alphanumeric code allocated by Agriculture Victoria.

 Victorian PICs begin with the numeral 3, followed by four letters and three more numerals, for example, 3ABCD123.
 The first two letters identify the municipality of the property.